TodePond/TodePondDotCom/wikiblogarden/social-media/para/meeting/readme.md

 # It's weird when people recognise me

 I am increasingly exposed to people recognising me when I attend events.
-It's weird, because I often don't know them.
+It's weird, because I often don't know who they are.

 It's not much really.
 It's barely anything at all, but it's weird when it happens.